TRAINING COURSE DETAILS

 Kindly complete the forms below and click on the SUBMIT button, to book your seat at the training course.
 Please indicate the day(s) you wish to attend.
 Day 1 is for delegates who will not audit the Process Safety Code.
 Those who intend to audit all the Codes including the Process Safety Code will have to attend Day 1 and 2 at a cost of R11 000 excluding VAT.

 First National Bank, Parktown

 Branch code: 25 04 55

 - Payment must take place 72 hours prior to the training.
 Kindly forward proof of payment (i.e., a copy of the bank deposit slip or EFT payment) to email@example.com.

-- Please provide a copy of your ID by e-mailing it to firstname.lastname@example.org.
+- Please provide copies of your ID, CV, and proof of qualifications by e-mail to firstname.lastname@example.org.